Ship stuck in Suez Canal is freed: Everything you need to know

-After nearly six days lodged aground in the Suez Canal, the cargo ship Ever Given was finally freed Monday, according to CNBC and ship tracker Vessel Finder.
-Traffic in the waterway can now resume, the canal authority told Reuters.
+After nearly six days lodged aground in the Suez Canal, the cargo ship Ever Given was finally freed Monday.
+Traffic in the waterway has now resumed.

 The Suez Canal is one of the world's most important waterways.
 Located 75 miles east of Cairo, the capital of Egypt, it links the Mediterranean Sea to the Red Sea, allowing for direct shipping from Europe to Asia.
 Roughly 12% of the world's shipping traffic and a chunk of its oil supply goes through the manmade canal, which has become particularly vital following pandemic-related disruptions to shipping.